 - Add ginger garlic paste for mix it for 30 seconds.

 - Now add the ground beef to the pot and mix well for 5 minutes.

-- Add in dried long red pepper, turmeric, coriander powder, garam masala powder, and salt and mix well for 5 minutes.
+- Add in dried long red pepper, red chili powder, turmeric powder, coriander powder, garam masala powder, and salt and mix well for 5 minutes.